Fede2782/oneCompleter-Legacy/README.md

 - One UI 5.1 or One UI 5.1.1 device with One UI (One UI Core not supported)
 - Latest Magisk with Zygisk enabled
 - Clean system (stock ROM, no modifications to stock ROM with Magisk/KernelSU or other methods)
-- 1GB of free storage (2GB recommended)
+- 1GB of free storage
 - Internet Connection

 ## Credits